-As always, I hope you enjoy today’s holidays and observances, a music link to the Bing Crosby, factoids of interest for this day in history, the fact that the MSM is called out for minifying the accomplishments of the Trump administration, a relevant quote from Bob Dole on religion and government, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to the Andy Gibb, factoids of interest for this day in history, the fact you are free from phrenesis and relevant quotes from Malca Fein and an unnamed British operator on the King David Hotel Bombing, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1944 Number One Song— the number one song in 1944 on a run of 4 weeks in that position was “I’ll Be Seeing You” by Bing Crosby.
-Here is a recording of the song: https://www.youtube.com/watch?v=gO26pBRToFI
+3. 1978 Number One Song— the number one song in 1978 on a run of 7 weeks in that position was “Shadow Dancing” by Andy Gibb.
+Here is a recording of the song: https://www.youtube.com/watch?v=7j_yGYU_jUU .
+The shadows of drug addiction and depression ended the dancing of this talented young singer at age 30 on March 10, 1988.

-4. Word of the Day—today’s word of the day is “minify” which means to diminish which describes the MSM in terms of its reporting of Trump accomplishments.
+4. Word of the Day—today’s word of the day is “phrenesis” which means frenzy or delirium which describes the left’s Trump Derangement Syndrome to a tee.

 On this day in:

 d.
-2003 members of 101st Airborne aided by Special Forces killed Sadam Hussein’s two sons Uday and Qusay along with Qusay’s 14 year old son.
+2003 members of the 101st Airborne and Special Forces attacked a compound in Iraq, killing Saddam Hussein’s sons Uday and Qusay and Qusay’s 14 year old son.

 Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
 Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.